Automating Cryptographic Protocol Language Generation from Structured Specifications: Related Work

 Witnessing the sensibility of the research community about this problem, projects such as CAPSL (Common Authentication Protocol Specification Language)~\cite{denker2000capsl}, AVISPA (Automated Validation of Internet Security Protocols)~\cite{armando2005avispa} or AVANTSSAR (Automated Validation of Trust and Security of Service-Oriented Architectures)~\cite{armando2012avantssar} have attempted to unify the verification process by presenting a single intermediate language of specification, and by automating the translation into various back-end tooling.
 These proposed approaches based themselves on the assumption that most people would be familiar with their intermediate language.
-Even with the integration of multiple verification options, research shows that protocols found to be secure by a tool (i.e. AVISPA) were later found flawed when modelled manually in a different languages (i.e. ProVerif)~\cite{hao2018speke}; this is (also) due to the strict semantics of the intermediate language.
-Another approach ProScript~\cite{kobeissi2017automated}, proposes a new high level language for the specification of security protocols based on Javascript.
-ProScript is able to export to applied PI calculus (without a sound translation and similar methodology to ours), whose result is automatically verifiable in ProVerif and {\em manually} in CryptoVerif.
-However, its closeness to the exported language limits its expressivity, and the task of supporting new languages is as difficult as it would be with ProVerif itself.
-These demonstrate the need for simplifying the integration to more tooling in the back-end verification as the field advances.
+Even with the integration of multiple verification options, research shows that protocols found to be secure by a tool (i.e., AVISPA)~\cite{vigano2006automated} were later found flawed when modelled manually in a different language (i.e., ProVerif)~\cite{hao2018speke}; this is (also) due to the strict semantics of the intermediate language that makes it difficult (or impossible) to capture all the specification aspects relevant to security properties.
+Another approach is provided by ProScript~\cite{kobeissi2017automated} (developed as part of the tool Cryptocat -- discountinued), where authors propose a new high level language for the specification of security protocols based on Javascript.
+ProScript is able to export to applied pi-calculus (without a sound translation and similar methodology to ours), whose result is automatically verifiable in ProVerif and {\em manually} in CryptoVerif.
+However, its closeness to the exported language strongly limits its expressiveness, hindering its very characteristic of being more general and, thus, impractical: in fact, the task of supporting new languages from it is as difficult as it would be starting from ProVerif code itself.
+Additionally, many typical specification aspects, e.g. number of bits of security parameters, cannot be even expressed in the language.

+All the above demonstrate the need for simplifying the integration to more tooling in the back-end verification as the field advances.